PlanSys2/PlanSys2.github.io/_sources/design/index.rst.txt

 4. Executor
 ***********

-This component is responsible for requesting a plan and executing it.
-It is, by far, the most complex component since you must request a plan and execute it by activating the action performers.
+This component is responsible for executing a provided plan.
+It is, by far, the most complex component since the execution involves activating the action performers.
 This task is carried out with the following characteristics:

 * It optimizes its execution, parallelizing the actions when possible.
-* Check if the requirements are met at runtime.
+* It checks if the requirements are met at runtime.
-* Allow more than one action performer for each action, supporting multirobot execution.
+* It allows more than one action performer for each action, supporting multirobot execution.

 .. image:: images/plansys2_arch2.png
     :width: 600px